EVENTS, FIXTURES, RESULTS – CROSS COUNTRY & MIDDLE DISTANCE

 FIRST TIME CROSS COUNTRY RACE GUIDE - PLEASE READ!

-- What to wear – For racing you will need a St Albans Athletic Vest and suitable well-fitting footwear; either cross country spikes (with typically 9mm – 15mm spikes) or cross country trainers with good grip.
+For racing you will need a St Albans Athletic Vest and suitable well-fitting footwear – either cross country spikes (with typically 6mm – 15mm spikes) or cross-country trainers with good grip.
 Most of the courses get very muddy and slippery and you may have to run through water.
 We suggest running shorts or leggings and sometimes if it’s cold you might want a base layer underneath, but beware you can get very warm running.
 Some people like to put duct tape over their laces to keep them secure.

 Before and after the race you will need warm clothing such as track pants, hoodie and maybe a waterproof coat, hat and gloves.
-Wellies or another pair of trainers are good for walking the course.
+Wellies, walking boots or another pair of trainers are good for walking the course.
 We try to walk to key elements of the course 45 minutes before as an age group team and then warm up.
-Be at the start line at least 5 minutes beforehand ready to race but keep warm and pass any surplus clothing to a team supporter just before.
+Be at the start line at least 5 minutes beforehand ready to race but keep warm – pass any surplus clothing to a team supporter just before.

-- What to bring – Bring water and any pre-and post-race snacks, any required medication and maybe a flask of a warm drink for later.
-It is also useful to bring a change of clothes (spare socks, t-shirt, tracksuit bottoms) in case you get very wet and muddy.
-Plastic bags to take away muddy gear, tissue and wet wipes are essential and you might want to bring something to protect the inside of your car.
+Please bring water, hand sanitizer, pre and post-race snacks, any required medication and maybe a flask of a warm drink for later.
+Plastic bags to take away muddy gear, tissues and wet wipes are essential and you might want to bring something to protect the inside of your car.
 Supporters will also need suitable footwear!
 Avoid bringing any clothing or footwear you don’t want to get muddy.
 You may also like a camp chair and or ground sheet / pop up shelter – but be aware it can be a long walk from / to the carpark.

-- After the race – remember to put warm clothes on and do a proper cool down.
+After the race, please remember to put warm clothes on and do a proper cool down.
 Then have something to eat and drink.
 As soon as you get home, please clean your kit – as then you will find any problems such as missing spikes or holes before you race again and won’t have to put muddy, wet or mouldy kit on next time you run!

 |Date||Event/Link||Age Groups||Team Captain||Location||Sign Up||Results|